adonese/adonese.github.io/resume.md

 Experience:

 ## Tuti Tech Investment: 2021 - Present
-- Co-founded and lead the technical vision of Tuti Tech Investment, a cloud-based payment platform with cross-border operations.
+Co-founded and led the technical vision of Tuti Tech Investment, a cloud-based payment platform with cross-border operations, resulting in:

-- Helped shaping the company's vision by proposing to the board and the CEO to provide agency banking solution that offers B2B solutions.
-That contributed to the overall strategic directions of tuti.
+- Building and managing a diverse technical team of 15 engineers, increasing the team size from 1, and reducing time to market by 2 quarters.
-- Built and managed a diverse technical team, delivering innovative solutions for mobile, web, and POS payments.
+Delivering innovative solutions for mobile, web, and POS payments, ensuring seamless user experiences.
-- Build a solid backend infrastructure to help delivering high end results that contribute the organization success by adapting an Event Driven Archtiecture to ensure the system can process high traffic of transactions while offering realtime analytics and fraud detection modules, using fanout provided by AWS SNS in companion with DynamoDB and SQS.
-- Ensured technical and regulatory compliance of the platform, adhering to PCI DSS and financial authorities' standards.
+- Ensuring technical and regulatory compliance of the platform, adhering to PCI DSS and financial authorities' standards, resulting in enhanced security and trust.
-- Collaborated with business stakeholders and partners, developing proposals, presentations, and projections for new opportunities.
+- Collaborating with business stakeholders and partners, developing proposals, presentations, and projections for new opportunities, contributing to the growth and expansion of the company.
-- Oversaw the social media strategy and soft-launch of the flagship payment app, generating user feedback and engagement.
+- Oversaw the social media strategy and soft-launch of the flagship payment app, generating user feedback and high user engagement.

+As a Senior Software Engineer at Tuti Tech Investment, I played a pivotal role in the development and implementation of a groundbreaking solution that combined Ethereum's blockchain technology with a Point of Sale (POS) network.
+This resulted in the offering of offline transactions in conjunction with EMV chip cards, addressing the challenges faced by individuals in areas with limited connectivity or infrastructure.
+Key contributions include:

+- Migrated legacy Android Java code with multiple activities and XML views to Jetpack Compose, improving code maintainability and enhancing the user interface.
+- Developed a secure and customized keyboard for the payment app, ensuring a seamless and secure user experience during transactions.
+- Built the core backend system for the chat messaging feature, utilizing Redis for publishing and subscribing, and web sockets for real-time communication.
+This system effectively handled message delivery, offline message storage, and ensured smooth chat functionality.
+- Implemented an event-driven system using streams for microfinance transaction processing, resulting in efficient and reliable processing of transactions.
+- Managed and grew the technical team from 1 to 15 engineers, enabling the company to scale and meet project deadlines effectively.
+- Successfully delivered an agency banking solution at a cost of only $10,000 per 3 months, saving the company an estimated $900,000 in software subscription costs.
+This achievement was made possible by aligning the team's plan with the organization's objectives, smartly architecting reusable code, and collaborating with the CEO and CFO.
+- Leveraged the chat system developed internally to gain a competitive edge in the market, reducing costs and enabling real-time communication between users.
+- Open-sourced the chat library, allowing for its reuse in other features of the platform, such as P2P direct payments, resulting in enhanced functionality and cost savings.

+These accomplishments demonstrate my ability to lead technical teams, drive innovation, and deliver results.
+As a staff engineer, I am excited to bring my expertise and experience to contribute to the success of your organization.

 ## (Cofounder, Tech Advisor) Sharik: 2021 - Present
 - Co-founded Sharik, a spin-off of UNDP's work in COOPS and SACCOS, focused on implementing a successful cooperative and saving groups model in Sudan.